Sign In / Sign Out

 As Sun Devils, we take care of ourselves, each other and our community.

 ASU is committed to creating a thriving community where everyone is healthy, happy and safe.
 As part of this commitment, we require all members of our campus community to complete training designed to provide information on health and safety, our behavior expectations, and the resources available should you or someone you know need support.
-The Community of Care consists of several training modules that prepare students and staff to come to campus.

 What do I need to view the Community of Care modules for students?